NoraCodes/ArduICS/README.md

 ### I2C Expansion Boards
 * 16 Pin I/O with MCP23017: Use this when there just aren't enough digital I/O pins.
 Can use up to 8 of these on one I2C bus.
 * 1MB EEPROM: A tiny board with 1MB of non-volatile memory that can be accessed quickly over the I2C bus.
 Up to 8 on one I2C bus.
+* 8IO 8 Pin I/O expander: Use this to add 8 more 5 volt digital input/output channels to your system.
+Max 8 per bus.

 ### SPI Expansion Boards
 * SPI RTC: A battery-backup Real Time Clock.
 Keep fairly precise time even when your ICS system is off.